VinaySuhirthan/Module-5B/NumPy Program: Column-wise Sorting of a 2D Array.md

+# Exp 5
-# NumPy Program: Column-wise Sorting of a 2D Array
+# 5a) NumPy Program: Column-wise Sorting of a 2D Array

 ## 🎯 Aim
 To write a **NumPy** program that sorts the elements in each column of a given 2D array in ascending order.